 Prices, volumes, ratios, and fundamentals are checked against units, dates, symbols, irrelevant negative values, extreme gaps, and market-cap inconsistencies.

-When a figure looks inconsistent with market scale or source text, it is rejected, marked for audit, or kept unavailable.
+When a figure looks inconsistent with market scale or control information, it is rejected, marked for audit, or kept unavailable.

 Public pages expose or reflect available data freshness.
-A quote, document, or news item may be delayed if a source or parser fails.
+A quote, document, or news item may be delayed if a processing feed fails.

 The platform favors conservative presentation: missing data is better than false data.